harm27/obs-java-client/README.md

 ![Master Build](https://github.com/harm27/obs-java-client/workflows/Master%20Build/badge.svg)

 # News
-Version 1.3 is in development to rebuild the requests en events to be generated based on obs-websocket protocol definition.
+Version 1.3 is in development and rebuilds the requests en events to be generated based on obs-websocket protocol definition.

 Development is now in the stage of improving the code and waiting on the obs-websocket 4.9.0 release.